tomasr/BetterXml/README.md

 ![classification sample](http://github.com/tomasr/BetterXml/raw/master/preview.png)

+## Namespace Tooltips

-3. Tooltips showing the namepace URI associated with a prefix when you hover the mouse over the prefix.
+Tooltips showing the namepace URI associated with a prefix when you hover the mouse over the prefix.

 ![tooltips sample](http://github.com/tomasr/BetterXml/raw/master/img/tooltips.png)

 This can be a bit slow at times because right now it requires parsing the document partially.
+This feature is only supported for XML and XAML documents.

 ## Installation